isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>16.
 What do I need to note when completing the Declaration Form for Business Entity/Individual?</h5></summary>

 Business Entity applicants’ Key Executive Officer and Key Officer(s) are each required to complete the Declaration Form for Individual, in addition to the Declaration Form for Business Entity.
-Please note that any false declaration will subject the licence application to be rejected.
+Please note that any false declaration will subject the licence application to be rejected and punitive action may be taken against the incumbent.
 </details>
 <details>
 <summary><h5>17.
 Will quality requirements be imposed on the licensees?</h5></summary>